hashicorp/terraform/website/source/docs/providers/opc/r/opc_compute_ip_address_association.html.markdown

 page_title: "Oracle: opc_compute_ip_address_association"
 sidebar_current: "docs-opc-resource-ip-address-association"
 description: |-
-  Creates and manages an IP address association in an OPC identity domain.
+  Creates and manages an IP address association in an OPC identity domain, for an IP Network.
 ---

 # opc\_compute\_ip\_address\_association

-The ``opc_compute_ip_address_association`` resource creates and manages an IP address association between an IP address reservation and a virtual NIC in an OPC identity domain.
+The ``opc_compute_ip_address_association`` resource creates and manages an IP address association between an IP address reservation and a virtual NIC in an OPC identity domain, for an IP Network.

 ## Example Usage